Ink Review #2774: Scribo Notturno Viola

 Comparison Swabs:

-Gentle Green’s lighter color is closest to Kobe 76.
-Click here to see the green inks together.
+Antique Black is closest to Parker Black.
+Click here to see the black inks together.

 Longer Writing:

-I used a Pilot Ishime Forest Green with a broad nib on a Taroko Enigma notebook.
+I used a TWSBI 580 AL with a fine nib on a Taroko Enigma notebook.
 The ink has an average flow.
-The ink goes down more blue but dries green.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.